 The scent of pine forests and salty sea air accompanies you throughout this trip as do fabulous sea-views and mile after mile of gorgeous beach.
 Biarritz, one of the country’s most famous seaside resorts with its surf beaches and historic buildings makes a fitting finale to your cycling holiday.

 The route is mostly level and any hills are rare and not that steep.
-Its nearly all cycle paths with the odd section on quite lanes or tracks.
+Its nearly all cycle paths with the odd section on quiet lanes or tracks.

 Itinerary & Map

 We offer 7 and 8 night versions of this tour.
 The itinerary below describes the 8 night version.
 If you opt for the 7 night version then day 4 is omitted.

 The route is mostly level and any hills are rare and not that steep.
-It’s nearly all cycle paths with the odd section on quite lanes or tracks.
+It’s nearly all cycle paths with the odd section on quiet lanes or tracks.

 Day 1: Arrive Bordeaux